-Here are 3 great beaches near Amsterdam.
+Here are three great beaches near Amsterdam.

-1. Zandvoort beach
+1. Zandvoort Beach

 A big beach resort near Amsterdam is Zandvoort Beach.
 Amsterdam Beach is the nearest beach to Amsterdam en can easily be reached by train.

-How to get to Zantvoort beach
+How to get to Zandvoort Beach

 2. Bloemendaal Beach